Places to Eat

 Gretna Theatre presents plays and musicals from June -August

-Over 1200 artists have performed at our concerts including 44 Grammy winners and countless Grammy nominees, seven MacArthur fellows, and representatives of major orchestras including (but not limited to):
+Over 2000 musicians have performed at our concerts including 44 Grammy winners and countless Grammy nominees, seven MacArthur fellows, and representatives of major orchestras including (but not limited to):

 New York Philharmonic, Philadelphia Orchestra, Metropolitan Opera Orchestra, Minnesota Orchestra, Cleveland Orchestra, Chicago Symphony, St. Paul Chamber Orchestra, Pittsburgh Symphony, Dallas Symphony, San Francisco Symphony, Los Angeles Philharmonic, Los Angeles Chamber Orchestra, Detroit Symphony, Seattle Symphony, St. Louis Symphony, Baltimore Symphony.